-Building on NHTSA's estimates developed for the MY 2011 CAFE final rule and EPA's Advanced Notice of Proposed Rulemaking, which relied on the 2008 Staff Technical Report, 14 the agencies took a fresh look at technology cost and effectiveness values for purposes of the joint proposal under the National Program.
+Building on NHTSA's estimates developed for the MY 2011 CAFE final rule and EPA's Advanced Notice of Proposed Rulemaking, which relied on the 2008 Staff Technical Report, the agencies took a fresh look at technology cost and effectiveness values for purposes of the joint final rule under the National Program.
 For costs, the agencies reconsidered both the direct or "piece" costs and indirect costs of individual components of technologies.
-For the direct costs, the agencies followed a bill of materials (BOM) approach as noted above.
-A bill of materials, in a general sense, is a list of components that make up a system-in this case, an item of fuel economy-improving technology.
+For the direct costs, the agencies generally followed a bill of materials (BOM) approach as noted above.
+A bill of materials, in a general sense, is a list of components that make up a system-in this case, an item of fuel economyimproving technology.
 In order to determine what a system costs, one of the first steps is to determine its components and what they cost.

-^a The adjustment used to convert from 2006 dollars to 2007 dollars was 1.03.
+&lt;sup>b The adjustment used to convert from 2006 dollars to 2007 dollars was 1.03.

 NHTSA and EPA estimated these components and their costs based on a number of sources for cost-related information.
 The objective was to use those sources of information considered to be most credible for projecting the costs of individual vehicle technologies.
-For example, while NHTSA and Ricardo engineers had relied considerably in the MY 2011 CAFE final rule on the 2008 Martec Report for costing contents of some technologies, upon further joint review and for purposes of the MY 2012-2016 standards, the agencies decided that some of the costing information in that report was no longer accurate due to downward trends in commodity prices since the publication of that report.
-The agencies reviewed, revalidated or updated cost estimates for individual components based on new information.
-Thus though NHTSA and EPA found that much of the cost information used in NHTSA's MY 2011 CAFE final rule and EPA's staff report was consistent, the agencies, in reconsidering information from many sources, revised several component costs of several major technologies (turbocharging downsizing, mild and strong hybrids, diesels, SGDI, Valve Train Lift Technologies).^b These are discussed at length below.
-For one technology (turbocharging/downsizing), the agencies relied, to the extent possible, on the tear down data available and scaling methodologies used in EPA's ongoing study with FEV.
-This study consists of complete system tear-down to evaluate technologies down to the nuts and bolts to arrive at very detailed estimates of the costs associated with manufacturing them.15 The confidential information provided by manufacturers under their product plan submissions to the agencies or discussed in meetings between the agencies and the manufacturers and suppliers served largely as a check on publicly-available data.
+As discussed above, the agencies reviewed, revalidated or updated cost estimates for individual components based on new information.
+Thus although NHTSA and EPA found that much of the cost information used in NHTSA's MY 2011 CAFE final rule and EPA's staff report was consistent, the agencies, in reconsidering information from many sources (such as the new FEV cost studies), ultimately revised several component costs of several major technologies (turbocharging downsizing, mild and strong hybrids, diesels, SGDI, Valve Train Lift Technologies, DCT and 6-speed automatic transmissions).
+14 These are discussed at length below.
+For turbocharging downsizing, SGDI, DCT and 6-speed automatic transmission, the agencies relied, to the extent possible, on the tear down data available and scaling methodologies used in EPA's ongoing study with FEV.
+As discussed above in detail in Section 3.3.2.2, this study consists of complete system tear down to evaluate technologies down to the nuts and bolts to arrive at very detailed estimates of the costs associated with manufacturing them.
+15 The confidential information provided by manufacturers under their product plan submissions to the agencies or discussed in meetings between the agencies and the manufacturers and suppliers served largely as a check on publicly-available data.

 Once costs were determined, they were adjusted to ensure that they were all expressed in 2007 dollars using the GDP price deflator as described in Appendix 3.A.
-Indirect costs were accounted for using a new approach developed by EPA for this rulemaking and explained below rather than using the Retail Price Equivalent (RPE) multiplier of 1.5 as was done in NHTSA's 2011 FRM and EPA's 2008 staff report.
+Indirect costs were accounted for using a new approach developed by EPA for this rulemaking and explained below rather than using the Retail Price Equivalent (RPE) multiplier of 1.5 as was done in NHTSA's MY 2011 final rule and EPA's 2008 Staff Report.
 NHTSA and EPA also considered how costs should be adjusted to reflect manufacturer learning as discussed below.
 Lastly, costs were adjusted by modifying or scaling content assumptions to account for differences across the range of vehicle sizes and functional requirements, and adjusted the associated material cost impacts to account for the revised content, although these adjustments were different for each agency due to the different vehicle subclasses used in their respective models.